pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/lesson-notes/README.md

 1. `TIMESTAMP`
 1. `SERIAL`

-## Create a Table
+## Create a table

 Inside a database, we can have many tables.
 We'll create a table of houses for sale.
-If we were working for a real estate company, we would have separate tables for buyers, agents, commercial properties, etc.
+If we were working for a real estate company, we would have separate tables for buyers, agents, commercial properties, etc. For this lesson, we'll only focus on houses.

 Tables have columns and rows.
 We will define the names of the columns and their data types.